Alexandra Arrivillaga is a Successful Businesswoman and Entrepreneur

 What makes Alexandra stand out, even more, is her love for her Afro-Columbian background, but as she grew up in Boston (MA) she believes she is also a true “Bostonian”.
-Born in Barranquilla, Colombia and raised in Boston (MA), Alexandra is a first-generation immigrant along with her grandparents as well as an American citizen.
+Born in Barranquilla, Colombia, and raised in Boston (MA), Alexandra is a first-generation immigrant along with her grandparents as well as an American citizen.
 Alexandra worked hard in school, achieving both personal and educational goals to become the successful businesswoman she is today.
 She never let the discrimination she has endured to stop her from fulfilling her dreams.

 When Alexandra Arrivillaga was still in middle school or just starting out in high school in Boston, one of her relatives suggested that she pursue her education and travel opportunities as much as possible before life becomes too hectic to do either.
 Alexandra took this to heart and it shaped much of her adult life.
 In 2005, Alexandra graduated from Lesley University, (at that time it was all-women) a small school nestled in Cambridge (MA).
 At Lesley, Alexandra was president of her class during all four years and received her Bachelor’s of Science in Management and consistently made the Dean’s List all four years.

 In the years that followed, Alexandra entered the work force full-time, but arranged her schedule so that she could continue coursework towards a Master’s in Management at Cambridge University.
 She did just that, and completed the work for a two year full-time program in just a year and a half while maintaining a full-time job.
 Alexandra felt that this degree gave her some insight into management and felt that she could apply these lessons directly to her job.
 A few years later, Alexandra returned to academia and completed coursework at Concord Law School (CA).
 In 2018, Alexandra received her PhD in Business in Organizational Behavior at North Central University in Minneapolis (MN).